Sheriff

 (vi) The address of the current location of the vehicle.

-(d) The owner or person in lawful control of the property shall give a written notice of sale after the thirty (30) day time period provided in subsection (a) of this section expires but not less than ten (10) days receding the date of sale to the sheriff of the county in which the vehicle is sold and by certified mail to the owner and any lien holder of record, if they are identified through reasonable efforts.
+(d) The owner or person in lawful control of the property shall give a written notice of sale after the thirty (30) day time period provided in subsection (a) of this section expires but not less than ten (10) days preceding the date of sale to the sheriff of the county in which the vehicle is sold and by certified mail, return receipt requested, to the owner and any lienholder of record, if they are identified through reasonable efforts.
 The owner or person in lawful control of the property shall publish notice of the sale once per week for two (2) consecutive weeks in a newspaper of general circulation in the county where the vehicle is abandoned.
 The notice shall contain the following:

-(i) A complete description of the make, year, model, license plate number and state indicator, and vehicle identification number of the vehicle;
+(i) A complete description of the make, year, model, license plate number and state indicator if available, and vehicle identification number of the vehicle;

-(ii) The amount of money claimed for expenses incident to the removal, preservation, custody, storage and sale and if the vehicle is left unattended at an establishment for service, repair or maintenance, the cost of the services; and
+(ii) The amount of money claimed for expenses incident to the removal, preservation, custody, storage and sale and if the vehicle is left unattended or unclaimed at an establishment for service, repair, towing and recovery or maintenance, the cost of the services; and

 (iii) The time and place of the sale.

 (e) All proceeds from the sale pursuant to this section may be retained by the person selling the vehicle.
-The owner or lien holder is entitle to recover from the person selling the vehicle any proceeds of the sale in excess of the costs of the sale and monies owed for expenses related to removal, preservation, custody, storage and sale and if left unattended at an establishment for service, repair or maintenance, the cost of the services provided an action is filed in the property court for recovery within one hundred twenty (120) days of the sale.
+The owner or lienholder is entitled to recover from the person selling the vehicle any proceeds of the sale in excess of the costs of the sale and monies owed for expenses related to removal, preservation, custody, storage and sale and if left unattended or unclaimed at an establishment for service, repair, towing and recovery or maintenance, the cost of the services provided an action is filed in the proper court for recovery within one hundred twenty (120) days of the sale.

 (f) Upon receipt of satisfactory evidence from the seller that he has complied with this section and sold the vehicle, the sheriff shall execute a certificate of sale in duplicate for a fee of seven dollars and fifty cents ($7.50) to be deposited in the county general fund.
 W.S.
 31-13-110 and 31-13-111(a) and (f) apply to any sale under this subsection.
 Satisfactory evidence of compliance requires the following: